mautrix/docs/bridges/go/imessage/ios/setup.md

 ### Precompiled builds
 You can get the Brooklyn app with a bundled mautrix-imessage from the Cydia repo.
-The repo is currently available at <http://beeper.gitlab.io/brooklyn/>.
+The repo is currently available at <http://maunium.mau.life/brooklyn/>
+(repo URL subject to change).
 After adding the repo in Cydia, simply install the "Brooklyn" package from the repo.

 ## Configuring and running
 1. Get the [example config] and fill it out.
 You'll at least need to: